Gaming Helps! Learning from Strategic Interactions in Natural Dynamics: Model

 \paragraph{Natural learner dynamics: batch least-squares regression.}

-Our goal here is to identify simple, natural learning dynamics that expose causal variables.
-Note that a simple way for the learner to expose and leverage causal variables is to use an explore-first then exploit type of algorithm: initially, the learner can post a model that focuses on a single feature at a time to observe how changing this feature affects the distribution of agents labels.
+Our goal here is to identify simple, natural learning dynamics that expose meaningful variables.
+Note that a simple way for the learner to expose and leverage meaningful variables is to use an explore-first then exploit type of algorithm: initially, the learner can post a model that focuses on a single feature at a time to observe how changing this feature affects the distribution of agents labels.
 After sequentially exploring each feature, the learner obtains an accurate estimate of $\beta^*$ that she can deploy for the remainder of the time horizon.
 However, one may want to avoid such an approach that artificially separates features in practice: posting models that ignore most of an agent's attribute for the sake of learning may not be desirable in real life.
 A bank may not want to offer loans “blindly” and willingly ignore most of a customer’s data when making lending decisions just for the purpose of learning which features are predictive of an agent's ability to repay loans.
 Instead, in this paper, we focus on algorithms based on \emph{re-training}: i.e., periodically, the learner updates her model based on the data she has observed so far, so as to keep it consistent with the history of agent behavior.
 A bank may be willing to periodically update their loan decision rule in order to keep up with new, unexpected agent behavior.
+While re-training leads to more natural dynamics than a ``naive'' explore-then-exploit approach, it comes with new technical challenges.
+In particular, periodic re-training leads to \emph{adaptivity}: indeed, as the model posted in the current period depend on past data, and the agents' strategic behavior depends on the model in place, the observed \emph{modified} data in each period depends on the data in all previous periods.
+In turn, we cannot treat data points as independent across periods.

 The dynamics we consider are formally given in Algorithm~\ref{alg: lse_dynamics}.
 It is possible that more sophisticated learning algorithms could yield better guarantees with respect to regret and recovery; the focus of this paper is on simple and natural dynamics rather than optimal ones.